Putin tightens infrastructure security after blast on bridge

 In Moscow, Foreign Ministry spokeswoman Maria Zakharova said “the reaction of the Kyiv regime to the destruction of civilian infrastructure shows its terrorist nature.”

-Local authorities in Crimea made conflicting statements about what the damaged bridge would mean for residents.
-The peninsula is a popular destination for Russian tourists and home to a Russian naval base.
-A Russian tourist association estimated that 50,000 tourists were in Crimea on vacation on Saturday.
+The Crimean Peninsula is a popular destination for Russian tourists and home to a Russian naval base.
+A Russian tourist association estimated that 50,000 tourists were in Crimea on Saturday.

 Elsewhere, the U.N. nuclear watchdog said Ukraine's Zaporizhzhia nuclear power plant has lost its last remaining external power source as a result of renewed shelling and is now relying on emergency diesel generators.

-Ukrainian authorities were also just beginning to sift through the wreckage of the devastated city of Lyman in eastern Ukraine, assessing the humanitarian toll and the possibility of war crimes after a months-long Russian occupation.
+Ukrainian authorities were also just beginning to sift through the wreckage of the devastated city of Lyman in eastern Ukraine, assessing the humanitarian toll and possible war crimes after a months-long Russian occupation.

 “Some people died in their houses, some people died in the streets, and the bodies are now being sent to experts for examination,” said Mark Tkachenko of the Kramatorsk district police.

-The blast on the bridge occurred hours after explosions rocked the eastern Ukrainian city of Kharkiv early Saturday, sending towering plumes of smoke into the sky and triggering secondary explosions.
-Ukrainian officials accused Russia of pounding Kharkiv, Ukraine's second-largest city, with surface-to-air missiles in two largely residential neighborhoods.
+Explosions also rocked the eastern Ukrainian city of Kharkiv early Saturday, sending plumes of smoke into the sky and triggering secondary explosions.
+Ukrainian officials accused Russia of using surface-to-air missiles in two largely residential neighborhoods.

 Kharkiv resident Tetiana Samoilenko's apartment caught fire in the attack.
 She was in the kitchen when the blast struck, sending glass flying.